 Grain unloading and loading (dump pits and loadouts)

 - A primary source of dust is a falling stream of grain hitting a receiving pit.
 Allow the grain to form a cone around the receiving grate (known as “choke unloading”) to decrease the distance the grain falls.

-- Induced draft fans in dump pits must have a capacity of at least 50 cfm/sq. ft. of airflow at the effective grate surface.
-The effective grate surface is the grate area through which air passes during unloading.
+- Induced draft fans in dump pits must have a capacity of at least 50 cfm/sq. ft. of airflow at the effective grate surface (the grate area through which air passes during unloading).